Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <li> It works well when clusters are well-separated and spherical. </li>
 </ol> <br>

 <p> However, the k-means method comes with its own share of weaknesses.
-Most glaring, <em>K</em> must be chosen beforehand, which can be tricky without prior knowledge of the data. (cont...).
-K-means is also sensitive to the initial choice of parameters: without prior knowledge of the data, this can be difficult to select.
-Finally, if cluster sizes are uneven, k-means may not perform as well as it could. </p> <br>
+Most glaring, <em>K</em> must be chosen before the analysis can be conducted, which can be tricky without prior knowledge of the data.
+Choosing an inappropriate value for <em>K</em> may result in an ineffective clustering reuslt.
+K-means is also sensitive to the initial placement of centroids: this can lead to suboptimal solutions if the initial placement does not characterize the cluster well.
+Finally, since k-means assumes clusters are roughly equal in size and spherical, this method may not work well on datasets with a different structure. </p> <br>

-<p> Another approach to multivariate clustering is k-means clustering.
-Under k-means, <em> n </em> observations are sorted into <em> k </em> clusters in which each observation belongs to the cluster with the nearest mean, splitting the clusters into voronoi cells.
-K-means minimizes within-cluster variances, but not regular Euclidean distances (expand).
-K-means is an efficient method in terms of computation power.
-Additionally, it works better on larger datasets than agglormerative clustering, and it is less sensitive to outliers.
-However, it can be difficult to choose an appropriate <em> k </em> value (cont...)      </p> <br>
+<p> Before attempting to conduct a k-means analysis, it would be prudent to examine the ideal number of clusters for this dataset. (cont...) </p>

 <table class="tablecenter"> <caption> Table 4.
 Between Sum of Squares over Total Sum of Squares Partition Formula Table </caption>
 <thead>